chmitch/mdwguide/src/lab_1/newrev/readme - A Edit.md

 1. Go to WWI DW database and right click on database and select "Generate Scripts".
 This will export all DDL statements for the database tables and schema.
 2. Create a user defined schema for each tier of the data warehouse; Staging, Dimension, Fact.
-3. Items that require refactoring
+3. Items that require refactoring (You can refer to [this document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=aps-pdw-2016-au7) for more information)
    a.
 Data types
    b.
 Column length
    c.
 Replace Identity for Sequences